Pradumnasaraf/taskit/README.md

 ### 📜 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

+### 🛡 Security

+If you discover a security vulnerability within this project, please check the [SECURITY](SECURITY.md) for more information.